 The first day or two I read comments left by others.

-Eventually, as I began to log on more, I realized that these strangers were almost an inner monologue I had with myself on a daily/weekly/monthly basis.
+Eventually, as I began to log on more, I realized that these strangers were almost a mirror of my own daily/weekly/monthly inner monologue.

 The extras we have to deal with are not pleasant, hello hormonal acne, but we don’t really have a choice.
 Oral hormones work for some, IUD’s for others and sometimes nothing works at all.
 Take Lena Dunham, she had a hysterectomy AT 31.
 Maybe you’ve gone through some of the things I’m talking about or maybe you’ve dealt with none in which case, I’m a little jealous.